-According to methodology proposed in guidelines (COM 2014, 545) biological indicator SHI for segment VL0010 was not calculated due to unavailability of quantified parameters and scientific advice for the stocks included in catch composition in fishery with passive gears.
+According to methodology proposed in Guidelines biological indicator SHI for segment VL0010 was not calculated due to unavailability of quantified parameters and scientific advice for the stocks included in catch composition in fishery with passive gears.

-For the evaluation of the achievement of balance between fleet capacity and fishing opportunities in Latvian fishery from 2016 to 2020 three Baltic Sea fleet segments were selected and included in the analysis.
+For the evaluation of the achievement of balance between fleet capacity and fishing opportunities in Latvian fishery from 2017 to 2021 three Baltic Sea fleet segments were selected and included in the analysis.
 Two economic indicators were calculated for each fleet segment to evaluate whether fleet segments are economically sustainable in the long-term and short-term.

 The indicator Return on Investment (ROI) shows investment profitability.
 ROI positive and greater than the low-risk long-term interest rate shows positive return generated by the investment and suggests that extraordinary profits are being generated as a sign of economic under-capitalization.
-During the analyzed period 2016-2020 the ROI ratio greater than 1 for the fleet segment LV2440 indicates that the economic activity of the segment is cost-effective in the long- term.
-The negative ROI was shown for the coastal vessels attributed to the segment VL0010 and for the segment VL1218 in 2017 and 2019.
-The changes were occurred due to the sharp increase in total operating costs for both segments in 2017 and decrease in the volume and value of landing in 2019 for the segment VL0010 what was caused by a decline of average fish price in 2019.
-All tree analyzed segments has a high positive ROI in 2020 characterizing the profitable fishery in the long-term.
+In 2021 in comparison to 2020 all three segments showed decreasing of ROI indicator value by: 43% for VL0010, by 26% for VL1218 and by 30% for VL2440.
+Despite of decreasing, all three analyzed segments have a positive ROI in 2021 characterizing the profitable fishery in the long-term.
 The detailed ROI calculations for each fleet segment and conclusions are presented in the section 7.3.1 and Annex IV.

 The second economic indicator Ratio of Current revenue to Break-even revenue (CR/BER) reflects the financial capability of businesses in each fleet segment to continue vessel operations on a day-by-day basis.
-The trawlers segment VL2440 operating in the Baltic Sea offshore zone show CR/BER ratio positive and greater than 1 from 2018 to 2020, characterizing the segment profitability in the short-term.
-The CR/BER ratio results for 2019 for the coastal segment VL0010 and for the segment VL1218 trawlers operating in the Gulf of Riga show CR/BER ratio close to zero or -0.24 and -0.04 respectively, indicating that there the insufficient income is generated to cover variable, fixed and capital costs signify the potential overcapitalization which characterizes the payback of the fishery but not generation of the profit.
-The CR/BER indicator fluctuates from year to year for all three segments and show stable profitable fishery in 2020.
+The trawlers segment VL2440 operating in the Baltic Sea offshore zone show CR/BER ratio positive and greater than 1 from 2018 to 2021, characterizing the segment profitability in the short-term.
+Despite the decrease of CR/BER indicator value by 30% in 2021, average value of indicator in period 2018-2021 constitute 1.56.
+For vessel segment VL1218 the CR/BER indicator value in 2021 decreased by 43% and consist 2.77, characterizing the segment profitability in the short-term.
+In 2021 CR/BER indicator for vessel segment VL0010 reduced by 59% and consist 0.85.
+It's indicating, that insufficient income is generated to cover variable, fixed and capital costs, indicating that the segment is unprofitable, with potential overcapitalization.
+The CR/BER indicator fluctuates from year to year for all three segments and show stable profitable fishery in 2021 for segments VL1218 and VL2440, while for segment VL0010 indicator value is just below reference point.
 The detailed calculations and conclusions are presented in the section 7.3.2 and Annex V.